GalaxyFinX/actions/check-image-tags-exists/README.md

 # Check Image Tag Exists

-Check whether or not the image tags are all exist in the registry.
+Check whether or not all of the image tags already exist in the registry.

 Currently, we only support ECR.